AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Interfaces.md

 \- Bobby Davis, Jr. (from Coder Foundry)
 > Reference: [Coder Foundry: C# Interview Questions and Answers Technique](https://www.youtube.com/watch?v=_zCR1Rq7qB0)

+Essentially, an interface is a contract that states that any class that inherits from it must implement all of the members of the interface.
+However, it does not specify how.

 ### Conventions
 - Identifiers should have a prepended 'I'